tytydraco/yessleep/out/Helicopter_Moms_are_dangerous_Shadow_Mothers_are_worse.md

 &#x200B;

 When the police came, I was held on accounts of the investigation.
 The paramedics arrived and called a time of death, zipping up the body as I was drove to the station.
-A six week investigation took place, it involved the police recovering items from the woman's apartment.
+Then a six week investigation took place, it involved the police recovering items from the woman's apartment.
 There they found pictures of me spanning back from when I was a baby.
-Among them was a diary documenting how she wanted her child to have a better chance at life, and every time she saw that child; dances, graduation, their first kiss; evidence that placed her in the background, always in the shadows.
-And an urn, where a blue eyed newborn with blonde hair, was stuffed inside.
+Among them was a diary documenting how she wanted her child to have a better chance at life, and every time she saw that child; dances, graduation, their first kiss; evidence placed her in the background, always in the shadows.
+And there was also an urn, where a blue eyed newborn with blonde hair, was stuffed inside next to a baby tag.

+I was switched at birth.

 &#x200B;